dantomige/neural-network/README.md

 # neural-network
 Neural Networks from scratch in Python.
 No PyTorch.
 No Tensorflow.
 No Numpy.

-Compatibility of fully connected, ReLU, and Sigmoid layers.
+Compatibility of Fully Connected, Dropout, ReLU, and Sigmoid layers.
 MSE and LogLinear loss functions.